marxsushii/marxsushii/README.md

 - 👋 Hi, I’m Arthur Marques
 - 👀 I’m interested in Games
-- 🌱 I’m currently learning Java and Javascript
+- 🌱 I’m currently learning Javascript ans mastering my skills in HTML and CSS.
+I'm also learning to use NodeJS for a work project.
 - 💞️ I’m looking to collaborate on Open Projects and Game Development
-- 📫 How to reach me : edmarques@id.uff.br
+- 📫 How to reach me : edmarques@id.uff.br and find me on LikedIn

 <!---
 marxsushii/marxsushii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.